ra-fletcher/sbp_variability/README.md

 Note that in this reprex VIM is the least correlated with the mean (however the correlation of SD with mean is still also low).

 ## Repository Authors

 **Rob Fletcher, MSc (Oxon)** - Biostatistician | The George Institute for Global Health, Sydney, Australia

-**Patrick Rockenschaub, MSc PhD** - Research Fellow | Charité Lab for Artificial Intelligence in Medicine, Charité Universitätsmedizin Berlin, Berlin, Germany
+**Patrick Rockenschaub, PhD** - Research Fellow | Charité Lab for Artificial Intelligence in Medicine, Charité Universitätsmedizin Berlin, Berlin, Germany

 **Brendon Neuen, MBBS (Hons) MSc (Oxon)** - Academic Nephrology Registrar | The George Institute for Global Health, Sydney, Australia

 ## Contact